VAT Categories

 How It Works

 You create VAT categories for each tax rate your business needs (e.g., "Standard 24%", "Reduced 11%", "Zero-rated 0%").
-One category is marked as the default, which is pre-selected when creating new products.
-The VAT percentage is applied to product pricing and appears on invoices.
+One category is marked as the default, which is automatically applied when you create new bookings and new inventory products.
+The VAT percentage is used when calculating booking totals and appears as a separate line on invoices so your customers can see exactly how much tax is included.

 Key Concepts